 Carrots.
 Carrots are loaded with Vitamin A, biotin, potassium, and more.
 They're cited for helping eye health, heart health, diabetes management, and much more.

-If beef isn't your thing, borscht can also be made with chicken stock (don't forget to boil those bones) and shredded chicken meat.
+If beef isn't your thing, it can also be made with chicken stock (don't forget to boil those bones) and shredded chicken meat.

 The beautiful thing about borscht (other than its color) is that it can be customized.
 If you prefer vegetarian, you can opt for vegetable stock instead bone broth and omit the beef, perhaps adding hearty mushrooms and a couple cans of cannellini or kidney beans for vitamins and protein.

-We hope you enjoy our yummy and nutrient-packed borscht recipe!
+We hope you enjoy our yummy and nutrient-packed recipe!

 Traditional Borscht Recipe